cghimire/Grocery-Management-System/README.md

 ## Model Evaluation and Conclusion <a name = "model-evaluation-and-conclusion"></a>

-The neural net model is used to predict our spending and optimize our budget loading data for April month.
+The neural net model is used to predict our spending behviour and optimize our budget by loading data for April month.

 ![alt text](https://github.com/cghimire/Grocery-Management-System/blob/master/Grocery%20img/neural%20net_1.png "neural net_1")